-While physicians cannot ethically refuse to discuss a request for assisted suicide openly with the patient, the Act makes clear that doctors should not initiate such a discussion.
+doctors should not initiate such a discussion.
 Any request for assisted suicide should be initiated by the patient, to preclude the possibility of undue influence.
 By suggesting that physicians should not decide whether or not to participate without some rigorous self-examination, the Guidelines mandate open-mindedness and respect for divergent viewpoints.
 The bottom line, however, is concern for the patient's welfare.
-The Guidelines insist that doctors must make clear that the patient will not be abandoned, or symptoms left untreated during the dying process, regardless of the doctor's personal beliefs.46
+The Guidelines insist that doctors must make clear that the patient will not be abandoned, or symptoms left untreated during the dying process, regardless of the doctors' personal beliefs.

-While this may seem like a commonsense Guideline, in reality many patients and doctors may find it a difficult one with which to comply.
+While this may seem like a commonsense guideline, in reality many patients and doctors may find it a difficult one with which to comply.
 The relationship described here, which resembles in many respects a therapeutic relationship, is not one for which all doctors and patients are prepared.
-Many patients may not have an emotional style which allows them to confront such issues with a relative stranger, or at all.
-Many doctors see themselves as providing discrete medical services
+Many patients may not have an emotional style that allows them to confront such issues with a relative stranger, or at all.
+Many doctors see themselves as providing discrete medical services rather than therapeutic discussions.
+In fact, either or both parties may find themselves unwilling or unable to rise to the challenge of mature, sophisticated exploration of motivation.
+While the intensity of the death experience may make some patients more open, it is highly unlikely to have this effect on every patient.
+Because these are voluntary Guidelines, there is no specific penalty for doctors who cannot offer their patients this kind of intimate discussion.
+Nevertheless, the Guidelines spell out an ethical responsibility that seems to expand a doctor's traditional role in care of the dying.
+To the extent that this guideline raises the awareness of doctors about the importance of open communication, it may add to the impact of the Act on the overall quality of care for terminally ill patients.